Steve's Gastronomic Home Page

 Tempura udon has a rich, dark broth

 A bowl of Tempura Udon I tried from the dinner menu was outstanding, with a dark, rich broth and good noodles.
 The shrimp and vegetable tempura was the same excellent quality as the one served at lunch.
-I have always enjoyed Tokyo's tempura dipping sauce.
+I have always enjoyed Tokyo's tempura dipping sauce (if you order tempura separately or on the side).

 For lunch a bowl of Udon is available without the tempura.
-This soup is not much more expensive than the miso, but is more filling.
+This soup is not much more expensive than the miso (if you order the miso a la carte), but the udon is more filling.

-Tokyo is a friendly, comfortable, and relatively inexpensive restaurant where you can feel at home, especially if you are a regular customer.
-Not all the sushi is great, but I think anything offered in the "chef's recommendation" would be about the best one could find in the Southwest (with the possible exception of the seacoast area around Houston).
+Tokyo is a friendly, comfortable, and moderately priced restaurant where you can feel at home, especially if you are a regular customer.
 The sushi chefs are among the most experienced I have met, and this is one of the key factors that makes a good sushi restaurant.

 I would have to say, though, that the regular menu offers the food I order most often, and enjoy the most.
-I do not think I can point to any single item that is the "best I have ever eaten," but Tokyo has a consistent quality of which almost everything is good.
+I do not think I can point to any single item that is the "best I have ever eaten," but Tokyo has a consistent quality of which everything is good, and some are hard to match even in larger cities.

 Go to Index